 |You are here: SephardicGen Home Inquisition and other early Hispanic Archives|

-The valuable information on this page has been provided by Lawrence H. Feldman, Ph.D and MLS (Lawrenc846@aol.com) in an email responding to a question I asked him.
+The valuable information on this page has been provided by Lawrence H. Feldman, Ph.D and MLS in an email responding to a question I asked him.
 I asked if I could share the information on this website and he graciously agreed.
 Dr Feldman is a very knowledgeable indexer, researcher and writer.
-His address is at the bottom of the page for those who might wish to ask him further questions.
+I unfortunately do not have hs current email address.

 To learn more about inquisicion records and the Inquisicion, I strongly recommend the work by Juan Blazquez Miguel, La Inquisicion,( Ediciones Penthalon, Bustos, 11.
 Telef 552 43 31, 28038 Madrid-- a cheap little paperback) as a very useful introduction to the subject.